 There’s nothing more relaxing than watching a movie by candlelight, but real flames are a big no-no in dorms.
 You can get that same effect with these faux candles with a self-timer so you don’t have to get up to turn them off.

 All about hygge?
 Then you’ll definitely want this blanket with a knit pattern we love, as well as adorable tassels along the edges.

 Late-night study sessions call for energy drinks and a bright task light!
 You’ll want a product that illuminates your desk without bothering your roomie, and this lamp has a built-in LED bulb that you can adjust to three brightness levels with a simple touch.

 Dorms are notoriously cramped, so you may have to be selective when packing—especially if you’re sharing a room with multiple roommates.
 If you’ve pared down your belongings as much as possible and are still worried about how you’ll fit everything in a tight space, try out one (or all) of these genius storage solutions.
 I might use a few for my own apartment...

 If you’re hemming and hawing about whether to loft your bed, do it.
 Sure, you may have to jump up to sit on your mattress, but the extra storage space is totally worth it.
 If you loft your bed high enough, you may even be able to store a mini fridge or laundry hamper under there.

-You can keep all your desk essentials organized without taking up drawer space with the help of a customizable pegboard.
-This one from Ikea has compatible clips, hooks, and containers where you can store small items like paper clips, and even special connectors that let you attach it to a desk or shelf, so you don’t have to put holes in the wall.
+You can keep all your desk essentials organized with the help of a customizable pegboard.
+This one from The Container Store has compatible clips, hooks, and containers where you can store small items like paper clips and pens easily.

 I’m a finicky sleeper, so it was tough adjusting to a busy dorm (my room was right next to the bathroom, too).
 If you can relate, there are a number of essentials that will make it much easier to get a good night’s sleep, even on nights when the building is busy.